Dermal Fillers for Temple Volume Loss

-Temple filler is the classic treatment for volume loss in the upper face.
+Temple fillers are the classic treatment for volume loss in the upper face.
 As we age, our temples lose volume, creating a very hollow look.
 It is easy to replace the volume loss in the temples with dermal filler or with biostimulator.
 The reduction in volume of the temples causes that loss of roundness which typically starts in the mid 20s and becomes really obvious in the 40s.
 Those patients who keep themselves very lean are also the hardest hit in the temples.
 Runners and other heavy exercisers in particular can look much more gaunt in that area as they age.

 As we age a large depression can occur in the temples causing the appearance of “peanut head” with a wide forehead, narrow temples and cheeks.
 This look can be exacerbated by injections into the cheeks